ayshajaved/Data-Structures-AND-Algorithms/README.md

 # Data Structures and Algorithms (DSA) with Python

 ## Introduction
 This repository is dedicated to learning Data Structures and Algorithms (DSA) with Python.
 The goal is to master various DSA topics and implement them efficiently in Python.
-The course is structured to cover the essential topics in DSA and then progress to more advanced concepts.
+The course is structured to cover the essential issues in DSA and then progress to more advanced concepts.

 ## Table of Contents